engie-group/shaystack/README.md

 The project includes the following files and folders:
 - src - Code for the application's Lambda function.
 - src/providers - Sample of providers.
-- events - Invocation events that you can use to invoke the function.
+- events - Invocation events that you can use to invoke functions.
 - tests - Unit tests for the application code.
 - hszinc - Git submodule to extend the hszinc project.
 - layers - A lamdda layers shared with other lambdas
 - `template.yaml` - A template that defines the application's AWS resources.
-- `Makefile` - All tools to manage the project (Use 'make help')
+- `Makefile` - All tools to manage the project (Use `make help`'`)

 You can add some environement variable in `.env` file.